lem0nSec/CreateRemoteThreadPlus/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## The Function
 As stated by the related MSDN page, the CreateRemoteThread API from kernel32.dll *creates a thread that runs in the virtual address space of another process.* This API is often used for process or shellcode injection purposes.
 Standard dll injection is perhaps the most common amongst these techniques.
 CreateRemoteThread can 'force' the remote process to load an arbitrary .dll by opening a new thread in it.
-The LoadLibrary address is passed to the API as LPTHREAD_START_ROUTINE (4th parameter), while the a pointer to the string (.dll to be loaded) written in the remote process is passed as LPVOID (5th parameter).
+The LoadLibrary address is passed to the API as LPTHREAD_START_ROUTINE (4th parameter), while a pointer to the string (.dll to be loaded) written in the remote process is passed as LPVOID (5th parameter).

 ```c
 HANDLE CreateRemoteThread(